Popicorny/iv-contracts/README.md

-# Ribbon Finance
+# IV Finance

-Ribbon Finance is a new protocol that helps users access crypto structured products for DeFi.
+IV Finance is a new protocol that helps users access crypto structured products for DeFi.
 It combine options, futures, and fixed income to improve a portfolio's risk-return profile.
-Please review our [documentation](http://docs.ribbon.finance/) for details about the structured products.

 ## Getting Started